Latest Release: v12.2.0 — Security patches, WEBP improvements | v11.2.1 v10.4.0 | Python 3.9 – 3.13 supported

 Verify Installation

-Open the Python REPL and ensure PIL is detected successfully.
+Open the Python REPL and ensure PIL imports cleanly.

 python